DudeYarvie/JARVIE_16-Bit_DAC_Demo_Board/README.md

 5. Open the .ino file and upload the firmware to the UNO or Linduino

 ### Commands
+The following commands are supported by the demo board firmware.
+The commands are sent to the demo board controller from a PC through a serial conenction.
+All commands must be terminated with a newline character (\n).
+The command syntax is command <*parameter*>\n.
+Example, sending *VREF 5.0V\n* to the controller, tells the firmware that the DAC VREF jumper JP1 is set in the 5V configuration.

 #### **DAC0** <*dac_code = unsigned int*>